EARED PYGMY-TYRANT Myiornis auricularis ATLANTIC FOREST

 Material contained herewith may not be used without the prior written permission of FAUNA Paraguay.

-Photographs on this web-site were taken by Paul Smith, Sylvia Qu and Regis Nossent and are used with permission.
+Material on this page was provided by Paul Smith, Sylvia Qu, Myriam Velázquez and Regis Nossent and is used with permission.